Deltares/MeshKernel/README.md

 Setting a triangular mesh and moving its 2nd node to position 1.0, 3.0:

-    // Create a new mesh entry into GridGeom library int gridStateId;
+    // Create a new mesh entry into MeshKernel library int gridStateId;
 	int state = ggeo_new_mesh(gridStateId);